heini208/fault_detector_spot/documentation/System_Design.md

 # 7. Sensing Subtree

 The Sensing Tree handles all incoming data and system inputs.
 This includes sensor data (e.g., detected AprilTags, robot poses) and, as already mentioned, user commands from the UI.
-Its main goal is to keep the system aware of its surroundings and incoming requests in real time.
+Its main goal is to keep the system aware of its surroundings and incoming requests in real-time.

 As shown in the **Sensing Tree overview diagram** below (see Figure),
 the Sensing Subtree runs several behaviours in parallel, including: